gustavomarannhao/gustavomarannhao.github.io/content/about-gustavo.md

 I describe myself as a passionate developer who loves coding, open source, and the web ❤️.

-I’m devops enthusiast, with interests in OS, low-code and computer network.
+I’m devops enthusiast, with interests in OS, low level code and computer network.